-I begin by asking students to describe Eni's corporate strategy.
+I then move on to ask students to outline Eni's corporate strategy.
 The tendency is for students to use Mincato's own articulation in terms of "core business focus" and "disciplined growth."
 Certainly this describes the main directions of Eni's development under Mincato - Eni has shrunk Chemicals and Refining and Marketing, divested other businesses, and invested heavily in E&P. However, it does not describe very clearly what the main features of Eni's corporate scope are (where is it competing?), on what basis Eni is attempting to establish competitive advantage (how is it competing?), and what the rationale behind Eni's strategy is.